 Note: Reformation times were often violent and persecution was common.
 Simonetta Carr’s books minimize this aspect of history, as is suitable for young children, but persecution is a part of some of the other books mentioned although always in an age-appropriate way.

-Obviously many other books have been written about Reformation people and times; these are the ones that our family has been blessed with.
+Obviously many other books have been written about Luther and the Reformation and the people and times; these are the ones that our family has been blessed with.
 If there are other excellent ones that should be on this list, please mention them in the comments.